getnelson/nelson/docs/src/hugo/content/index.md

 <h3 id="user-guide-lifecycle-warming" class="linkable">Warming Grace</h3>

-When a system is newly deployed, it is very frequent that the system will require a certain grace period to warm up.
-Sometimes this is to allow the application time to heat up internal caches taking several minutes, or sometimes it simply takes a while for the application to initilize and bind to the appropriate ports.
-Whatever the case, Nelson provides application a grace period where they are immune from any kind of cleanup after they get deployed.
-By default, this grace period duration is 30 minutes and is configured via the Nelson configuration `nelson.cleanup.initial-deployment-time-to-live` Knobs property.
+When a system is newly deployed, it is very common that an application will require a certain grace period to warm up.
+For example, an application may need time to heat up internal caches which could take several minutes.
+Alternitivly it might just take a while for the application to fully initilize and bind to the appropriate ports.
+Whatever the case, Nelson provides every application stack a grace period where they are immune from any kind of cleanup for 30 minutes after being deployed.
+This grace period duration is 30 minutes by default, and is configured via the Nelson configuration `nelson.cleanup.initial-deployment-time-to-live` Knobs property.

-In addition to the initial grace period, Nelson relies on the runtime to indicate what the current status of a newly deploy application is.
-Units that have ports specified are expdected to be exposing a TCP service on any port they exposed, and when launching your applicarion onto the cluster, Nelson instructs Consul to setup TCP (L4) probes to those ports and report on the status as health checks.
-If the grace period passes and these health checks are not passing Nelson will remove the stack.
+In order to understand if an application has fully warmed up or not, Nelson relies on the healthcheck statuses in Consul to indicate what the current status of a newly deploy application is.
+Units that have ports declared in their manifest are expected to expose a TCP service bound on that port.
+The healthchecks are a simplistic L4 probe and are specified by Nelson when launching your application onto the scheduler.
+If these probes do not report passing healthchecks after the initial grace window, your application will be garbage collected.
+An unhealthly applciation cannot have traffic routed to it, and serves no useful purpose in the wider runtime.

 If you expose ports, you **must** bind them with something.
 Nelson controls the cadance in which it checks stack states with Consul via the `nelson.readiness-delay`, which is intervals of 3 minutes by default.

 <h3 id="user-guide-lifecycle-gc" class="linkable">Garbage Collection</h3>